 Alexandra Hohauser focuses her practice on commercial real estate transactions.
 She represents investment banks and other institutional lenders in the origination and restructuring of commercial real estate mortgage and mezzanine loans for the acquisition and refinancing of properties, as well as representing loan sellers and buyers in secondary market transactions.
 She also advises developers and institutional investors in the acquisition, sale, development, and financing of commercial properties.
-Ms. Hohauser also maintains an active pro bono practice, focusing on legislative efforts to combat climate change, immigration issues, and non-profit formation.
+Ms. Hohauser also maintains an active pro bono practice, focusing on counseling small businesses.

 - JD, New York University School of Law, 2019